rhdhorchestrator/orchestrator-helm-operator/docs/main/README.md

 ### ArgoCD and workflow namespace

-If you manually created the workflow namespaces (e.g., `$WORKFLOW_NAMESPACE`), run this command to add the required label that allows ArgoCD deploying instances there:
+If you manually created the workflow namespaces (e.g., `$WORKFLOW_NAMESPACE`), run this command to add the required label that allows ArgoCD to deploy instances there:

 ```console
 oc label ns $WORKFLOW_NAMESPACE argocd.argoproj.io/managed-by=$ARGOCD_NAMESPACE